-All India Gem & Jewellery Domestic Council (GJC), the national apex body of the jewels and jewelry business, has written to the Department of Consumer Affairs under the Union Ministry of Consumer Affairs, Food & Public Distribution that in its current form, compulsory hallmarking (that is assumed to eventually become enforced by June 2021) does not give users the freedom of right to select and limits their choice/jewellery transaction which has a 5,000-year-old heritage in India.
+All India Gem & Jewellery Domestic Council (GJC), the national apex body of the jewels and jewelry business, has written to the Department of Consumer Affairs under the Union Ministry of Consumer Affairs, Food & Public Distribution that in its current form, compulsory hallmarking (that is assumed to become enforced by June 2021 eventually) does not give users the freedom of right to select and limits their choice in any jewellery transaction which has a 5,000-year-old heritage in India.

-The BIS (Bureau of Indian Standards), by IS 1417:2016, that elicits the criteria for purity and fineness of gold content, lays down that golden content of just 14k, 18k and 22k Karatages will be permitted from the compulsory hallmarking to become relevant in June 2021.
-This specifically excludes the purchase, display and storage of all of the additional Karatages of gold content.
-BIS, by not recognizing another Karatages has inflicted a fetter on the freedom of jewellers to market articles of distinct Karatages.
+The BIS (Bureau of Indian Standards), by IS 1417:2016, elicits the criteria for purity and fineness of gold content, lays down that golden content of just 14k, 18k and 22k Karatages will be permitted from the compulsory hallmarking to become relevant in June 2021.
+It expressly excludes the purchase, display and storage of all of the additional Karatages of gold content.
+By not recognizing other Karatages, BIS has inflicted a constraint on the freedom of jewellers to market articles of distinct Karatages.

 Many Indian Court judgements underline the gap between regulation and prohibition of commerce by the Authorities.
-Even the Supreme Court has also highlighted that a prohibition imposed on the basic right to carry on trade and trade can’t be considered reasonable if it’s enforced not in the interest of general public.
+Even the Supreme Court has also highlighted that a ban imposed on the fundamental right to carry on trade and trade can’t be considered reasonable if it’s enforced not in the general public’s interest.

-He also added, “The limitation imposed on the Karatage of jewelry allowed to be marketed and hallmarked has to be assessed in line of global clinic, along with the requirements, both national and global.
-BIS must concentrate on its core goal of strengthening purity to the client and Jewellers have to be given the freedom to market any Karatage of jewelry that they intend to market, and the customer is prepared to purchase so long as it is hallmarked.
-Gold can also be employed as an investment choice particularly gold coins gold of 23k and 24k is highly favored by the consumers in India.
+He also added, “The limitation imposed on the Karatage of jewelry allowed to be marketed and hallmarked has to be assessed in line of the global clinic, along with the requirements, both national and global.
+BIS must concentrate on its core goal of strengthening purity to the client, and Jewellers have to be given the freedom to market any Karatage of jewelry they intend to market.
+The customer is prepared to purchase so long as it is hallmarked.
+Gold can also be employed as an investment choice, particularly gold coins Gold of 23k and 24k, highly favoured by the consumers in India.
 BIS should consist of 23k and 24k from the listing of accepted Karatages.”

-If a client wants to get a 23k or a 24k Gold Jewellery, then why should there be some constraints in purchasing a better purity of Gold.
-The business is currently in crisis article covid lockdown at 2020 and today with instant tide coming in, things will be very considerably difficult even more.
-Even though International standards approve all sorts of karatages, limitation in karatages will add fuel to the flame”.
+If a client wants to get a 23k or 24k Gold Jewellery, why should there be some constraints in purchasing a better purity of gold?
+The business is currently in crisis article covid lockdown at 2020, and today with the instant tide coming in, things will be very considerably difficult even more.
+Even though International standards approve all sorts of karats, limitation in karats will add fuel to the flame”.

-Each of the Jewellers are in favour of Hallmarking nevertheless GJC has urged the authorities to think about extending and lengthening the deadline for implementation of compulsory hallmarking of gold jewelry to June 2022 rather than June 2021 because of COVID-19.
-GJC had already organised national level business fulfill (over ZOOM) to go over the issues and issues in compulsory hallmarking plan on 21st April 2021, wherein approximately 1400 Jewellers had united.
+Each of the Jewellers favours Hallmarking.
+Nevertheless, GJC has urged the authorities to extend and lengthen the deadline for implementing compulsory hallmarking of gold jewelry to June 2022 rather than June 2021 because of COVID-19.
+GJC had already organized national level business fulfill (over ZOOM) to go over the issues and issues in a compulsory hallmarking plan on 21st April 2021, wherein approximately 1400 Jewellers had united.

-In times of distress like drought this pure golden decoration, treated as stree-dhan, is utilized to boost emergency funds.
-Since its a solid pure gold decoration there’s minimal reduction whilst liquidating it.
-Similar is true of “Shinde Shahi Toda” a normal hand decoration made out of no joints in western Maharashtra.
-The need of these 23/24K decorations won’t be diminished using banning of those Karatages from the compulsory hallmarking regime.
+In times of distress like drought, this pure golden jewellery, treated as stree-dhan, is utilized to boost emergency funds.
+Since it’s a solid refined gold decoration, there’s minimal reduction while liquidating it.
+Similar is true of “Shinde Shahi Toda,” a simple hand decoration made out of no joints in western Maharashtra.
+The need for these 23/24K decorations won’t be diminished using the banning of those Karatages from the compulsory hallmarking regime.